colingourlay/styled-hooks/README.md

 On the other hand, if you can guarantee your app wont be run in older browsers, you can skip the support check by using the `useStyleWithCustomProps` hook directly.

+Note: You can still interpolate large portions of your CSS as strings—Custom Properties only come into effect when you attempt to interpolate property _values_.

 </details>

 ## API